Healthcare in Albania: System Efficiency

-The life expectancy in Albania, as of 2019, is about 79 years old, which is high when compared to the life expectancy in Albania in 1960: 62 years old.
-This improvement in life expectancy in the country gives insight into the drastic healthcare improvements that have been made in the country since the mid-1900s.
-This life expectancy of 79 years old is high when compared to the life expectancy of the United States, which is also about 77 years old.
+The life expectancy at birth in Albania, as of 2024, is 80 years old, which is high when compared to the life expectancy in Albania in 1960: 62 years old.
+The region with the highest life expectancy at birth in 2022 was the capital city, Tirana, with 83 years.
+This improvement in life expectancy gives insight into the drastic healthcare improvements that have been made in the country since the mid-1900s.
 The infant mortality rate in Albania in 2019 was only 8.9, an approximate 4 point decrease from 10 years prior.
 Still, this rate is high in comparison to the mere 5.6 infant mortality rate in the United States.

 While the healthcare system in Albania is fairly effective, as demonstrated by the life expectancy in the country, the healthcare system in Albania is riddled with corruption, as are most systems in the country.
 Doctors, however, are the public officials that receive the most bribes.
 One study found that 71% of citizens with recent corruption experience have given bribes to doctors.
 Furthermore, this same study found that 47% of citizens with recent corruption experience have given bribes to nurses.

 Overall, the Albania healthcare system has undergone significant improvements and is on the way to many more, such as, for instance, the 2013-2022 Albanian Plan for Mental Health Services Development.
 This plan is aimed at protecting and helping individuals with mental health issues.
 Under the framework of this plan, the government built community mental health centers and support homes to aid in the treatment and care of citizens struggling with their mental health.
-The plan also has worked towards reintegrating institutionalized patients into society, transitioning them from psychiatric wards and hospitals.
+The plan also has worked towards reintegrating institutionalised patients into society, transitioning them from psychiatric wards and hospitals.